 For those extra five (5) to eight (8) laundry products, have you ever considered all the time and energy spent sourcing and manufacturing the individual ingredients, containers, and labels?
-It doesn't stop there either; the finished product must be transported and marketed to the consumer.
-It's time and energy wasted for the fabric softeners, scent boosters, dryer sheets, stain removers, hard water softeners, bleach, and for a machine cleaner.
+It doesn't stop there either; the finished product must be transported and marketed to consumers.
+It's time and energy wasted on fabric softeners, scent boosters, dryer sheets, stain removers, hard water softeners, bleach, and for a machine cleaner.
 Many of these products have overlapping ingredients and tend to counteract the efficacy of each's intended purpose.
 But somehow Powerizer delivers precisely what it promises, clean laundry every time with no added additives.

 Also, the cost associated with tackling laundry can be expensive.
 Max Appel, our founder, created Powerizer to simplify your start to finish laundry routine while eliminating waste, so you spend less time and money.
 Laundry Tips 101 is about keeping things simple by controlling the behaviors you can and allowing just ONE detergent to do the rest.
 Let's make the task of folding clothes be your only deterrent for wanting to start your next load of dirty laundry.